Buy Lantana Plants

 - Purple Trailing Lantana

 - Irene Camara Lantana

-The plant pictured below is a rainbow lantana.
+The plant pictured below is rainbow lantana.
 Lantanas love full sun even reflected the sun from walls or concrete.
 They do like well-drained soil and thrive in beds or containers.
 Butterflies and hummingbirds are attracted by their rich dark colors.

 Lantana plants can get large sometimes as tall as 5 ft and wide.
 No pruning or deadheading is required, old blooms will expire followed by new one’s week after week.
 Some contact with foliage may irritate the sensitive skin.
 Or leave alone as they will fall off and continue blooming throughout the hot season.

 You can buy lantana plants at Color Your World Nursery they will always have this plant from spring throughout the early fall months.
 The Lantana is also commonly called a Shrub Verbena.
 All Lantanas’ are tough, resilient plants that thrive in hot weather and bloom profusely from spring until frost.
 Ask for them at your local retail nursery.

 The “Dallas Red Lantana” pictured below is a good plant choice for flowering color all summer long.
 In the southwest, they will last until late October and sometimes into early November.

 Buy Lantana Plants at Guzman’s Greenhouse

 These plants are easy and maintenance free.
 Once established they are drought-tolerant.
 The new old, rich orange, Dallas red and other bright-colored plants are perfect for summer color.
 Pictured below is the “Lantana Camara Radiation” Lantana.